 If you have liked this post on fundamentals statistic skills for a great data scientist, please sharing it through social buttons.
 Let me know your comment or thought adding a comment!

 Ready to learn how to analyze data with Python in few minutes, without knowing too much about Python language?
-You can easily import 130.000 rows in few sceonds with Pandasmodule for Python.
-And using less than 10 commands you can explore number of records, column, and start to know mean, max & minimum and a lot more on your dataset
+In this brief Python tutorial, you will learn how easy is importing 130.000 rows in few seconds, with Pandasmodule for Python.
+With less than 10 line of code you can explore number of records, column names, and start to know more your data with some exploratory analysis like mean, max & minimum.

 pandas is an open source library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.